Adroiti/docs-for-code-review-tools/RuboCop/Lint-DeprecatedClassMethods.md

 ## Description

-This cop checks for uses of the deprecated class method usages.
+This rule checks for uses of the deprecated class method usages.

-### Example
+## Examples

 ```ruby
 # bad